polyphony-chat/docs/SPECIFICATION-CHAT.md

 ### 6.5 Best practices

 - In case of encrypted guild channel join requests, it may be a good idea to treat multiple join requests from the same user with different clients as a single join request, when it comes to UI/UX.
-- Joining an encrypted channel, even from an already established member with a new device, should be an event clearly visible to all members of the channel.
+- Joining an encrypted channel, even from an already established member with a new device, should be an event distinctly visible to all members of the channel.
 This is to prevent a malicious user from joining a channel without the other members noticing.